henrij22/MuesliMaterials.jl/README.md

 Currently the following modules have bindings:

-- FiniteStrain models (without plasticity etc.)
+- FiniteStrain models (hyperelastic and fininte plasticity available)
 - SmallStrain models (including plasticity, viscoelasticity and damage models)
 - Tensor and Vector classes